Heidi’s Onion Pie Recipe

-Here is a recipe from my new cookbook available now!
-Over 250 sugar-free, gluten-free Body Ecology friendly recipes including smoothies, brunch, soups, dressings and dips, quick-and easy meals, desserts, and much more!
+Here is a delicious recipe from my cookbook…..there are over 250 sugar-free, gluten-free Body Ecology friendly recipes including smoothies, brunch, soups, dressings and dips, quick-and easy meals, desserts, and much more!

 - 2 cups amaranth flour

 - 4 tablespoons coconut oil or ghee

 - 6 large onions, thinly sliced in ½ rounds